 Fat transfer is a minimally invasive procedure that involves removing pockets of fat from other areas of your body, like your legs or abdomen, via liposuction.
-That fat is then transferred to your breasts, increasing their volume and achieving a natural look.
+When you have a breast augmentation with fat transfer, the fat that was removed from your body with liposuction is transferred to your breasts, increasing their volume and achieving a natural look.

 Breast augmentation with fat transfer typically requires only local anesthesia, so it could be the right choice for you if don’t want the general anesthesia associated with implant surgery.
 While artificial implants carry the risk of rupture or leakage, these don’t apply to fat transfer.

 Fat transfer is not recommended if: